 a.
+Size of Program
-Size of Program X: Yes : No: Will the PHA limit the number of families participating in the Supplement to HUD Form 50075-ST(1): Plan Elements section 8 homeownership option?

-If the answer to the question above was yes, which statement best describes the number of participants? (select one): 25 or fewer participants: 26 - 50 participants: 51 to 100 participantsX: more than 100 participants The BHA may limit the applicant referrals based on internal capacity. b.
-PHA-established eligibility criteria X: Yes: No: Will the PHA's program have eligibility criteria for participation is Section 8 Homeownership Option program in addition to HUD criteria?
-If yes, list criteria below: n To be eligible to participate in the BHA's Section 8 Homeownership Program the family must:
+X: Yes: No:Will the PHA limit the number of families participating in the section 8 homeownership option?
+If the answer to the question above was yes, which statement best describes the number of participants? (select one): 25 or fewer participants: 26 - 50 participants:51 to 100 participants: more than 100 participants , The BHA may limit the applicant referrals based on internal capacity. b.
+PHA-established eligibility criteria X: Yes: No: Will the PHA's program have eligibility criteria for participatio n in its Section 8 Homeownership Option program in addition to HUD criteria?

+To be eligible to participate in the BHA's Section 8 Homeownership Program the family must:

-- Must be a Section 8 participant in good standing in the BHA's Section 8 program. - Meet all eligibility criteria as described in the Section 8 Homeowner Administrative Plan which includes minimum income and employment requirements - To qualify for the Homeownership option in the Voucher program, Family income must be above 50% of the area median income or the minimum wage time 2000 hours whichever is greater; - Any minimum income requirement will only be applied to determine initial qualification to purchase a particular Home, not as a continuing eligibility requirement.
-The minimum income requirement will only apply again if the Family purchases a subsequent Home with Section 8 homeownership assistance. - Attend homeownership counseling prior to purchase and post-purchase as offered by BHA-approved counseling agencies. - Secure financing through a lender acceptable to the BHA. - Be able to make the monthly payment of the family's portion of the mortgage payment. - Sign a release allowing the BHA to exchange information with the lender and the lender with the BHA. - Provide a down payment of at least three percent (3%) of the purchase price.
+- Must be a Section 8 participant in good standing in the BHA's Section 8 program. - Meet all eligibility criteria as described in the Section 8 Homeowner Administrative Plan which includes minimum income and employment requirements - To qualify for the Homeownership option in the Voucher program, Family income must be above 50% of the area median income or the minimum wage time 2000 hours whichever is greater: - Any minimum income requirement will only be applied to determine initial qualification to purchase a particular Home, not as a continuing eligibility requirement.
+The minimum income requirement will only apply again if the Family purchases a subsequent Home with Section 8 homeownership assistance. - Attend homeownership counseling prior to purchase and post-purchase as offered by BHA-approved counseling agencies. - Secure financing through a lender acceptable to the BHA. - Be able to make the monthly payment of the family's portion of the mortgage payment. - Sign a release allowing the BHA to exchange information with the lender and the lender with the BHA.